edubart/nelua-lang/docs/pages/libraries.md

 ```

 Erases a node from the list.
+Returns the node reference of the next element.
 If the node not in the list, then throws a runtime error on debug builds.

 *Complexity*: O(1).